Fringed by the French and Swiss Alps in North Western Italy, the alpine region of Piedmont is at its most enchanting in the winter months.

 The Porta Palatina in Turin serves as the best preserved Roman Gateway in the world from the 1st century.

 Monte Rosa, standing at 15,203 feet, is the second highest mountain in the Alps and western Europe after Mont Blanc.

 Turin hosted the 2006 Winter Olympics, the second time Italy has hosted the winter games.

 Keen to sample Piedmont’s exquisite gastronomic offerings?
-We’ve got you covered.
-Try our limited edition Torinese-inspired dishes, available from December 14th.
+We’ve got you covered with our limited edition Torinese-inspired dishes.
 Alternatively, take a look at our weekly menu to see what delicious recipes you can have delivered to your doorstep this week.

 Take your Italian education one step further by learning to make your own pasta at home.
 Our pasta making kits come complete with specialist tools and flours, and if you’re a complete newbie, don’t worry – we have a range of gift sets that cater for all abilities.
 Once you’ve perfected the basics, you’ll become a pasta pro in no time!